klane/databall/docs/_pages/feature-selection.md

 X, y = games[labels], LabelEncoder().fit_transform(games.HOME_WL)
 ```

-The dataset is then split into training and test data by utilizing [`train_test_split`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html#sklearn.model_selection.train_test_split) with 25% of the data reserved for testing.
+The dataset is then split into training and test data by utilizing the [`train_test_split`](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html#sklearn.model_selection.train_test_split) function with 25% of the data reserved for testing.
 The split is stratified using the class attribute to ensure a similar distribution of the two classes between the training and test sets.

 ```python
 X_train, X_test, y_train, y_test = train_test_split(X, y, test_size=0.25, stratify=y)
 ```

-We must verify that the percentage of games won by the home team is similar in the test set as in the dataset as a whole.
-The mean of the test labels in ```y_test``` below shows the percent of home team wins is about 60%, the same amout calculated during [data exploration](data-exploration.md).
+We should verify that the data was indeed stratified by ensuring the percentage of games won by the home team is similar in both the training and test sets.
+The mean of the labels in `y_train` and `y_test` show the home team win percentage is about 60%, the same amout that was calculated during [data exploration](data-exploration.md).

 ```python